Northwest Native American

 The Northwest tribes lived in what is now Alaska, Oregon, British Columbia and the Yukon of Canada, Northern California, and the state of Washington.

 Anthropologists have divided the various tribes in North America into ten specific groups.
-Each group had their own traditions, skills, and some shared religious beliefs.
+Each group had its own traditions, skills, and some shared religious beliefs.

 All of the tribes had a shared belief in the power of the spirits.
 Their philosophies included that spirits were found in nature and they only took from nature what they absolutely needed.